Ellisd16/Burger/README.md

 -Express & MySql as well

+## Deployment
+The application runs on Heroku using the programs listed above.
+As of right now, you are able to load the page and see all the listed burgers!

-## Issues
+## Future Developments

-The app runs fairly well.
-The only local problem is that you have to refresh the page after devouring a burger.
-Other than that the app works fine.
-I did have a problem deploying it Heroku however, as I am present with an error.
-I'll still link the heroku below just in case I find the solution.
+I want to make the page run a little smoother on Heroku like it does on local host, and maybe change some of the styling.

 ## Heroku Link
 https://thawing-coast-61937.herokuapp.com/